 6. Scar & Castlebeck Woods, Scarborough, North Yorkshire

-Set in the North York Moors, these secluded woods straddle a steep ravine carved by streams and rivers that run off the moors.
+Set in the North York Moors, the secluded Scar & Castlebeck Woods straddle a steep ravine carved by streams and rivers that run off the moors.
 The area is cited as one of the best inland exposures of dinosaur footprints in the UK - a real must-see for keen archaeologists and palaeontologists!

 7. Brookings Down Wood, Plymouth, Devon

 Above the tiny fishing village of Noss Mayo near Plymouth sits a real hidden gem.
-Managed mostly by local volunteers, the site is thriving with birdlife.
+Managed mostly by local volunteers, Brookings Down Wood is thriving with birdlife.
 Hunt for the ancient trees on site and come back in spring and autumn for spectacular displays of colourful leaves and flowers too.
 Footpaths are steep in places but worth the climb to the glades packed with wildflowers.

 Credit: Pete Holmes / WTML

 Sea Wood stands against the shore of Morecambe Bay and is edged by the shingle beach of Ulverston Sands.
 The long distance Cumbria Coastal Path runs along the beach just outside the wood boundary.
 Discover the old oak trees that still stand here.
 In the past, large oak timbers from the site were floated to ship builders in Ulverston at high tide.